zgower/zgower/README.md

 - Video games, preferably with friends
 - Tabletop games, again with friends
-- Movies, enjoyer the theater experience.
+- Movies, enjoyer of the theater experience.